Choose ClawChrome before Browserbase

 The agent logic usually stays recognizable: navigate, click, type, observe, extract, and decide.
 The main change is the runtime and control layer.
 Instead of driving a hosted browser through an automation protocol, the agent drives official Chrome through ClawChrome actions.

 The hosted browser pitch looked good until our agents hit real login walls and provider errors.
-We switched the critical workflows to ClawChrome because real Chrome with custom OS control was the path that kept working.
+We switched the critical workflows to ClawChrome because isolated real Chrome sessions with direct agent control were the path that kept working.